 "He's quitting golf camp," she said.
 "You'll have to call them and get our money back."

 I asked her to wait, let me talk to the lad first.
 I sat him down and gave him a speech that went something like this: "You can't quit golf camp.
 First, because it's golf camp.
-Everything else you do for the rest of your life will be harder than golf If you can't get through golf camp, what will you be able to get through?
+Everything else you do for the rest of your life will be harder than golf camp.
+If you can't get through golf camp, what will you be able to get through?
 Second, it's golf camp.
 It cost $200" (or whatever the figure was).
 "When you get older, you're going to want us to buy you guitars and automobiles and pay for college tuition, and we're going to say, why should we spend this money when we threw away money on golf camp and you didn't even go?
 Third, it's golf camp, it's five days long, and I'm making you go through with it."

 That speech worked.
 Actually, talking out what the problem was worked.
-It turned out, the instructor, in trying to impress upon the kids how dangerous a driver could be, slammed on forcefully on a fence post, splintering it, and that scared my boy, who was six, remember.
+It turned out, the instructor, in trying to impress upon the kids how dangerous a driver could be, slammed on forcefully on a fence post, splintering it, and that scared my boy, who was seven, remember.
 Once we got to that point, he was able to make it through the week.